 The first New York Chapter Travel Award was presented in 1994 to support member participation in the ARLIS/NA Annual Conference.
 In 2002 it was renamed the Celine Palatsky Travel Award in memory of a colleague who served as chapter treasurer for fourteen consecutive years.

-The roster of Executive Board members since 1973 reveals an impressive diversity of individuals who have volunteered their time, talent, and service to the chapter in elected and appointed positions.
+The roster of Executive Board members since 1973 reveals a group of impressive individuals who have volunteered their time, talent, and service to the chapter in elected and appointed positions.

 In addition, the New York Chapter and its members have consistently played a major role all aspects of ARLIS/NA—counting nine Presidents and eight Distinguished Service recipients among its membership.
 The chapter has hosted five of the Society’s most successful and well-attended Annual Conferences: